-Note: A Radar Agent is a wholly separate installation apart from a Private Location.
-Whereas a Private Location serves as an on-premise agent for running Functional Tests or Performance Tests, the Radar Agent serves as an on-premise agent for running API Monitoring tests.
+A Radar Agent is a wholly separate installation apart from a Private Location.
+Private Location serves as an on-premise agent for running Functional Tests or Performance Tests.
+The Radar Agent serves as an on-premise agent for running API Monitoring tests.

 - How it Works